New home energy-saving app launched in Stevenage to help residents go green and save money

 With the effects of climate change accelerating along with the current energy crisis, this app is a helpful way for us to support our residents not only to reduce their energy use and take steps to reduce their carbon footprint but to save money too.”

-The app was developed by the Energy Saving Trust, Britain’s leading trusted expert organisation on home energy efficiency and is being launched by the Hertfordshire Climate Change and Sustainability Partnership (HCCSP) - making it available to all Hertfordshire residents.
+The app was developed by the Energy Saving Trust, Britain’s leading trusted expert organisation on home energy efficiency.
+It is being launched by the Hertfordshire Climate Change and Sustainability Partnership (HCCSP) - making it available to all Hertfordshire residents.